Smooth Collaboration

 Employment relationship

-Unresolved conflicts do not remain without consequences and continue to escalate.
+Unresolved conflicts do not remain without consequences and might continue to escalate.

 The nine escalation stages of a conflict according to Mr. Friedrich Glasl¹: